LorenzDettmann/SOM2CG/README.md

 - [X] Add more information to the visual output
 - [ ] Add functionality for switching between COM and COG mapping
 - [ ] Parallelization support
+- [ ] Option to output only the coarse-grained structure file
+- [ ] More accurate beads for first and last groups in molecules
+### Optional
 - [ ] Rewrite and optimize functions from cg_param_m3.py
-- [ ] Determine more accurate beads for first and last groups in molecules
+- [ ] Rewrite "translate_atoms" function
+- [ ] Rewrite "merge_smiles" function to be able to handle arbitrary large molecules

 ## Contributing
 If you have any suggestions for improving the efficiency of the script, or suggstions for any additional features, feel free to create a pull request, or simply open a new issue.
 Thank you!